Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Discussion

 Compared to the exhaustive sampling from the function-space view of GPs, the RFF method is computationally more efficient when the number of query points increases.
 However, its extrapolation performance degrades when the number of training points grows within the interpolation region.
 The PC method inherits the accuracy of exhaustive sampling and improves upon the computational efficiency of the RFF method.

 In the implementation of the RFF method and PC with RFF priors, careful attention should be given to selecting the number of features and setting an observation noise level.
 Based on the results presented and our experience, using a few thousand RFFs to approximate SE and Matérn covariance functions can provide a satisfactory balance between approximation accuracy and computational efficiency.
 Additionally, for the use of these sampling methods in GSA and optimization, we recommend setting the noise level at a small value, such as $\sigma_\text{n} = 10^{-4}$ or $10^{-3}$, if one wishes to assume noiseless observations.
 Otherwise, the noise level can be specified based on prior knowledge or optimized automatically during the training process.
+For training stability, we recommend normalizing the input variable space to the unit hypercube $[0,1]^d$ and scaling the output observations using the $z$-score standardization.
 It is worth mentioning that the current implementation of the sampling methods assumes homoscedastic noise, which means all observations share the same variance.
 Extending these methods to accommodate heteroscedastic noise that varies according to observation regions is still an open problem.
 This is important because our knowledge often varies in different domains of a problem.

 The accuracy of GPs and the number of random input variables are two main factors that influence the uncertainty in the GP sample-based global sensitivity indices.
 The unfavorable impact of the model accuracy can be mitigated by simply increasing the number of training data points.
 When GP posterior samples are available, increasing the number of random input variables to a sufficiently large value can mitigate the pick-freeze problem while introducing a modest increase in computational cost.